SterArcher/OHCA-registry-Slovenia/README.md

 This project is funded by University of Maribor Faculty of medicine.

 ## Acknowledgements
-We would like to thank [System Software Laboratory](https://lspo.feri.um.si/index-en.php) for lending us their IT infrastructure.
+We would like to thank:
+* [System Software Laboratory](https://lspo.feri.um.si/index-en.php) for lending us their IT infrastructure
+* [Štefan Baebler](https://github.com/stefanb) for giving us technical advice